varshantdhar/varshantdhar.github.io/_posts/2025-06-06-agentic-rag.md

 This gives us one large text blob per document, which forms the base for downstream chunking.
 LaTeX content is preserved in its raw form — we’ll address how to handle equations more intelligently in later stages.

+#### Text Cleaning During PDF Extraction

+PDFs — especially scanned math textbooks — often contain inconsistent spacing and line breaks that corrupt the logical structure of paragraphs and formulas.
+I added a `clean_text()` function to fix issues such as:

+- Removing random newlines
+- Breaking up merged words like `thisisasentence` → `this is a sentence`
+- Stripping excessive whitespace

+This cleaning happens **before chunking**, which ensures that each chunk preserves logical continuity — especially critical for mathematical derivations.

 ### Step 2: Chunking for RAG
 Raw text is too large and unstructured for LLM input.
 LLMs typically have token limits (e.g., 4K–8K tokens), and sending the entire textbook to the model would be inefficient and error-prone.
 To solve this, we split text into smaller, overlapping segments — called chunks — which act as self-contained contexts for retrieval.